jutraim/niri-caelestia-shell/README.md

 > [!CAUTION]
 > This is my personal thingy and it's **STILL WORK IN PROGRESS.**
 >
+> Due to civil unrest in my country I don't have much time to boot up my PC so I update slowly :/
+>
 > This repo is **ONLY for the desktop shell** of the caelestia dots.
 For the default caelestia dots, head to [the main repo](https://github.com/caelestia-dots/caelestia) instead.

 >[!WARNING]